LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 ## Part 2: Express

 ### GET route
 Create a GET route for `/flavors` that renders ice cream flavor names.
-Use the `getIcecreamFlavors` function provided in `db.js`.
+Use the `getAllFlavors` function provided in `db.js`.

 - [ ] __5:__ Route uses GET
 - [ ] __10:__ Route uses getIcecreamFlavors to get the necessary data